A Guide to Gainesville's Attractions: Outdoors, Culture & Food

 There are plenty of Gainesville attractions in addition to the Gators game – butterflies, bison and bats; galleries and museums; a piano bar and perhaps the world's oddest pizza joint.

-If you’re in Gainesville for football you came to the right place.
 College football in Gainesville doesn’t get much better than the University of Florida Gators on the field in the Swamp with 90,000 chomping fans.

-But sticking with Gainesville football for a bit, make sure before kickoff that you’re properly clothed and outfitted in orange and blue by cruising one of several university shops or the University Avenue sidewalks where local merchants and entrepreneurs sport a wide variety of Gators paraphernalia.
+But sticking with Gainesville football for a bit, make sure before kickoff that you’re properly clothed and outfitted in orange and blue by cruising one of several university shops or the University Avenue sidewalks, where local merchants and entrepreneurs sport a wide variety of Gators paraphernalia.

-Then take a stroll across campus for all the tailgating parties – emphasis on party with food drink camaraderie and costumes and starting early.
+Then take a stroll across campus for all the tailgating parties – emphasis on party -- with food, drink, camaraderie, and costumes and starting early.
 It’s a great way to meet people – and see what your kids are up to at college.

-Leave a few minutes to stop outside the Swamp, Florida Gator's stadium, otherwise known as Ben Hill Griffin Stadium to salute the statues of three Gators quarterbacks who won the Heisman Trophy: Tim Tebow Danny Wuerffel and Steve Spurrier.
+Leave a few minutes to stop outside the Swamp, Florida Gator's stadium, otherwise known as Ben Hill Griffin Stadium, to salute the statues of three Gators quarterbacks who won the Heisman Trophy: Tim Tebow, Danny Wuerffel, and Steve Spurrier.
 And don’t miss (you can’t really) the big Bull Gator.
 Inside stop off to contemplate the SEC (eight) and national championship (three) trophies.

 All that constitutes entertainment in abundance for any UF student parent or fan.
 Go Gators!